drginm/aem-snippets-vscode/README.md

 ## Release Notes

+## 0.10.0

+JSP snippets for XSS protection, XML configurations for feature toggles and log files

 ## 0.9.0

 Fixed prefix and descriptions for a couple of the touch and htl snippets and also added snippets for Classic UI dialogs and jsp files